Nandaka/PixivUtil2/readme.txt

 writeUrlInDescription ==> Write all url found in the image description to a text
 			  file.
 Set to True to enable.
-The list will be saved to to the application folder as url_list_<timestamp>.txt
+The list will be saved to to the application folder as url_list_<timestamp>.txt urlBlacklistRegex     ==> Used to filter out the url in the description using regular expression. urlDumpFilename       ==> Define the dump filename, use python strftime() format.
+                          Default value is 'url_list_%Y%m%d'

 =================================================================================
 = list.txt Format                                                               =